LeonLaigogo/Texas-Hold-em-Betting-Sequence-Generator/README.md

 # ♠️ Texas Hold'em Betting Sequence Generator

-This project is a simulation tool built in Google Colab for generating betting sequences in Texas Hold'em poker games.
-It allows users to explore different player behaviors, action orders, and simulate rounds for strategy research, data analysis, or AI training.
+This project is a simulation tool for modeling betting rounds in Texas Hold'em poker.
+It systematically generates and explores all possible betting sequences among multiple players, given fixed action rules and constraints.
+The simulation outputs both the sequence of actions and the resulting pot size.

-## 📌 Key Features
+## 📌 Features

-- ✅ Written in Python and runs entirely in Colab
-- ✅ Simulates player action sequences across multiple betting rounds
-- ✅ Supports custom number of players and betting stages
+- 🃏 Simulates a full betting round with any number of players
+- 📐 Enumerates all valid action sequences (e.g., check, bet, call, fold, raise)
+- 💰 Tracks player contributions and pot growth
-- ✅ Suitable for AI model training, behavior analysis, and strategy simulation
+- 🤖 Designed for research in game theory, AI training, and behavior modeling
+- 🐍 Written in Python and runnable in Google Colab

 ## 🚀 Open in Google Colab

-Click the button below to launch and run the notebook in Google Colab:
+Click below to launch this notebook in Colab and run it directly:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LeonLaigogo/Texas-Hold-em-Betting-Sequence-Generator/blob/main/Texas_Hold'em_Betting_Sequence_Generator.ipynb)

 ---

-## 📂 Project Structure

-# Texas-Hold-em-Betting-Sequence-Generator
-Texas-Hold-em-Betting-Sequence-Generator/ ├── Texas_Hold'em_Betting_Sequence_Generator.ipynb ← Main Colab notebook └── README.md ← This documentation
+## 🔧 How It Works

+- Defines player actions: `Check`, `Call`, `Fold`, `Bet`, `Raise`
+- Simulates turn-based decisions with game-state cloning
+- Uses recursion to explore all paths until the round ends
+- Outputs all valid action sequences along with resulting pot sizes

+Example output:
+Sequence: ['b10', 'c', 'f'] → Pot: 80 Sequence: ['x', 'b10', 'f', 'c'] → Pot: 90 ...

 ---

-## 🔧 How to Use

-1. Click the “Open in Colab” button above.
-2. Modify parameters inside the notebook to adjust number of players, action order, or rounds.
-3. Run the cells to simulate betting sequences and visualize output.
+## 📂 File Structure
+Texas-Hold-em-Betting-Sequence-Generator/ ├── Texas_Hold'em_Betting_Sequence_Generator.ipynb ← Main simulation notebook └── README.md ← Project documentation

 ---

 ## 🧠 Use Cases

+- Game theory modeling and equilibrium research
+- Reinforcement learning simulation environment
-- Simulating betting strategies in Texas Hold’em
+- Testing player behavior strategies in simplified settings
-- Creating datasets for poker-related AI modeling
+- Teaching material for poker-related decision trees
-- Behavioral analysis of betting patterns
-- Game rule testing and automated input generation

 ---

 ## 📬 Contact

-For feedback, suggestions, or collaboration, feel free to reach out:
+If you have feedback or suggestions, feel free to reach out via GitHub:
 [@LeonLaigogo](https://github.com/LeonLaigogo)

 ---

 ## ⭐ Like this project?

-If you find this useful, consider giving it a ⭐ star on GitHub to support the project!
+If this notebook was helpful, consider giving it a ⭐ on GitHub!